-Whether you are interested in hunting or observing wildlife several gravel roads and trails lead you into Lakeview WMA (see map).
+If you are interested in hunting, observing wildlife, or a bit more of an adventure, several gravel roads and trails lead into Lakeview WMA (see map).
 When exploring these routes, bring along a map so that you do not wander onto private property.